Ryu (Street Fighter): Cultural impact

+After the release of the game some members of the original Street Fighter video game development team at Capcom moved to SNK.
 Ryu's original designer, Takashi Nishiyama, revealed that Art of Fightings Ryo Sakazaki was created as an homage to the original Ryu.
-After the release of the game some members of the original Street Fighter video game development team at Capcom moved to SNK.
+Meanwhile, Fatal Furys Terry Bogard originated from one of Ryu's fellow characters meant as Fatal Fury: King of Fighters was meant to compete with Street Fighter II.
 This is further explored in the crossover games SNK developed with the Capcom franchises where Ryu often interacts with Ryo.
-While in charge of developing the character Kyo Kusanagi, Yuichiro Hiraki carefully considered how to differentiate Kyo from Ryu.
+While in charge of developing the character Kyo Kusanagi from The King of Fighters, Yuichiro Hiraki under Nishiyama's support carefully considered how to differentiate Kyo from Ryu.
 Hiraki understood the importance of creating a character with a unique personality and design in order to stand out and appeal to players on a similar level.
-With this in mind, he delved deep into Kyo's backstory and characteristics, ensuring that every aspect of the character was distinct from Ryu.
-From Kyo's fighting techniques to his fashion sense.
-Years later, when working on Street Fighter V, Hiraki revisited the idea of creating a character that would rival Ryu's popularity.
 Ryu served as the primary inspiration for the creation of the character Gouki.
 The game designers were particularly drawn to Ryu's design and fighting style, which they wanted to incorporate into the character of Akuma.
 This decision was made in contrast to the other villain of "Street Fighter II", M. Bison, as the designers felt that Akuma's design should be more closely aligned with Ryu's.
 As a result, Gouki was developed to embody the essence of Ryu's character.
 Sheng Long appears as a non-playable character in the "World Tour" mode of Street Fighter 6 whom players fight atop the SiRN building at night after completing the game.
 Using Ryu's fighting style, he has been described as one of the mode's hardest opponents.
+Originally, the protagonist of the 1999 action adventure game Shenmue, Ryo Hazuki, was going to imitate Ryu's Shin Shoryuken in combat, but director Yu Suzuki removed it from the game, leading to former Sega developers leaking the content years later.
+When Tamsoft was initially development their fighting game Battle Arena Toshinden, when first developing the cast director Shintarō Nakaoka started with a basic concept taking inspiration from the duality of Ryu and Ken Masters.